 It isn’t hard to find eye-friendly foods.
 Nutrients such as Vitamins A, C, E, beta carotene, omega-3 fatty acids and zinc are all beneficial for helping to preserve your vision.

 - Vitamin A is crucial to keeping your corneas clear (the outside layer of your eye) and also associated with lower risk of cataracts and macular degeneration.

 - Vitamin C is needed to make collagen, a protein which helps build the structures of your eye.

 - Vitamin E is a powerful antioxidant that protects your cells including your eye cells and can prevent the risk of developing age-related cataracts.

 - Omega-3 fatty acids help to form your eye cells and are also armed with anti-inflammatory properties.

 - Zinc helps your body to absorb vitamin A and protect again age-related eye conditions such as macular degeneration.

 Looking for some eye-boosting ideas?
 Feed your eyes this summer with these 5 superfoods and recipes.

-Add Acai Powder to granola bars for vitamin A. These Acai Granola Bars are bursting full of fruity flavours with acai powder, goldenberries, white mulberries and goji berries.
+Try adding Acai powder to granola bars for vitamin A. These Acai Granola Bars are bursting full of fruity flavours with Acai powder, Goldenberries, White Mulberries and Goji berries.
 Enjoy for breakfast or as a snack for an energy boost.